 April 8, 2015 - According to Iraqi Kurdistan officials, ISIS releases more than 200 Yazidi women and children, as well as the ill or elderly.

-May 16, 2015 - A U.S. Special Operations raid in Syria results in the killing of a key ISIS figure and the capture of his wife.
-U.S. officials say the raid yields significant intelligence on ISIS’s structure and communications.
+May 16, 2015 - A key ISIS leader is killed during a US Special Operations raid in Syria, according to US officials.
+His wife is captured and the raid yields significant intelligence on ISIS’s structure and communications.

-May 21, 2015 - ISIS takes control of Palmyra, a 2,000-year old city in the Syrian desert.
+May 21, 2015 - ISIS takes control of Palmyra, an ancient Syrian city that is a UNESCO World Heritage Site.
 According to the Syrian Observatory for Human Rights, it was the last Syria-Iraq border crossing under control of Syrian troops.

 June 24, 2015 - The Syrian government reports that ISIS militants have destroyed two Muslim holy sites in Palmyra.
 The group attacked a 500-year-old shrine and a tomb where a descendent of the Prophet Mohammed’s cousin was reportedly buried.

 June 26, 2015 - A gunman kills at least 38 people at a beachfront Tunisian hotel and a bomb kills at least 27 people at a mosque in Kuwait.
 ISIS claims responsibility for the attacks.